 |Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

-Today, the 220-bed complex provides a full range of health services to Chester County and its surrounding areas.
-Although the Hospital employs the most modern healthcare techniques and equipment, it maintains a home-like atmosphere.
+Today, the 245-bed complex provides a full range of health services to Chester County and its surrounding areas.
+Although the Hospital employs the most modern health care techniques and equipment, it maintains a home-like atmosphere.
 It stands ready to care for all who come to it for sickness, injury, or childbirth, regardless of race, color, creed, national origin, age, sex, sexual preference or ability to pay.

-In addition to our main Hospital campus in West Chester, many of our services can be found at satellite locations in Exton, Lionville, West Goshen, New Garden, Jennersville and Kennett Square.
+In addition to our main hospital campus in West Chester, many of our services can be found at satellite locations in Exton, West Goshen, New Garden, Jennersville and Kennett Square.